 – Going for a walk

-– Doing light weights at the gym
+– Doing light weights during a gym workout routine

 – Yoga or Pilates